eslint/eslint/docs/src/use/core-concepts/glossary.md

 A description to ESLint of a JavaScript [global variable](#global-variable) that should exist at runtime.

 Global declarations inform lint rules that check for proper uses of global variables.
-For example, the [`no-undef` rule](../../rules/no-undef) will create a violation for references to global variables not defined in the configured list of environments.
+For example, the [`no-undef` rule](../../rules/no-undef) will create a violation for references to global variables not defined in the configured list of globals.

 [Config files](#config-file-configuration-file) have globals defined as JavaScript objects.